Flannels are the unofficial cold-weather uniform of the outdoors. Suit up with picks that run the gamut from performance to fashion.

 Best Active Flannel: Kitsbow Icon Shirt

-This shirt manages to check all the important boxes.
-It’s impressively breathable, comfortable against bare skin, durable, and made in the USA.
-We’ve worn it nonstop for the past 6 months, and it still looks as good as it did on Day 1.
+The Kitsbow Icon Shirt ($235) manages to check all the important boxes.
+It’s impressively breathable, comfortable against bare skin, durable, and made in the U.S. We’ve worn it nonstop for the past 6 months, and it still looks as good as it did on day one.

 And being wool, it will keep you warm even if wet.
-Quality wool only has one downside, and that’s the price ($220).
+Quality wool only has one downside, and that’s the price.
 But given its durability, this is a shirt you’ll own for many years.

 The Icon shirt combines the awesomeness of Pendleton wool with Kitsbow’s performance-focused design.
 The articulated shoulder vents and stretch gussets allow for full range of movement and dump heat when you need it.
 The abrasion panels on the elbows provide extra protection but also add a fun dash of style.